awesome-selfhosted/awesome-selfhosted/README.md

 - [Medusa](https://github.com/pymedusa/SickRage) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic. `GPL-3.0` `Python`
 - [Node RED](http://nodered.org/) - Browser-based flow editor that helps you wiring hardware devices, APIs and online services to create IoT solutions. ([Source Code](https://github.com/node-red/node-red)) `Apache-2.0` `Nodejs`
 - [openHAB](http://www.openhab.org) - Vendor and technology agnostic open source software for home automation. ([Source Code](https://github.com/openhab/openhab)) `EPL-1.0` `Java`
-- [PolitePol](https://github.com/taroved/pol) - Online tool for creation of RSS feeds for any web page. ([Demo](http://politepol.com)) `MIT` `Python`
 - [Poffer](http://poffer.gabinaureche.com) `⚠` - Tool that makes it easier to share the content you like thanks to Pocket+Buffer. ([Source Code](https://github.com/Zhouzi/Poffer)) `MIT` `Nodejs`
 - [pyLoad](https://pyload.net/) - Lightweight, customizable and remotely manageable downloader for 1-click-hosting sites like rapidshare.com or uploaded.to. ([Source Code](https://github.com/pyload/pyload)) `GPL-3.0` `Python`
 - [Radarr](https://radarr.video/) - Radarr is an independent fork of Sonarr reworked for automatically downloading movies via Usenet and BitTorrent, à la Couchpotato. ([Source Code](https://github.com/Radarr/Radarr)) `GPL-3.0` `C#`
-- [RSS-Bridge](https://github.com/sebsauvage/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Public domain` `PHP`
-- [RSS Fulltext Proxy](https://github.com/Kombustor/rss-fulltext-proxy) - Mirrors RSS feeds to return the full content of the items, extracted from the website. `MIT` `NodeJS`
-- [RSS Merger](https://github.com/taophp/rss-merger) - PHP script which will take multiple RSS / Atom feeds as input and merge them into a single RSS feed. `GPL-2.0` `PHP`
 - [SickRage](http://sickrage.github.io/) - SickRage is an automatic Video Library Manager for TV Shows.
 Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/SickRage/SickRage)) `GPL-3.0` `Python`
 - [Sonarr](https://sonarr.tv/) - Automatic TV Shows downloader and manager for Usenet and BitTorrent.
 It can grab, sort and rename new episodes and automatically upgrade the quality of files already downloaded when a better quality format becomes available. ([Source Code](https://github.com/Sonarr/Sonarr)) `GPL-3.0` `C#`
 - [TriggerHappy](https://trigger-happy.readthedocs.io/en/latest/) - Open source clone of IFTTT, a bridge between your internet services. ([Source Code](https://github.com/foxmask/django-th)) `BSD-3-Clause` `Python`